Our democracy slipping away – Oasis Forum

 World News

-- The call-in show that lets Russians take their problems straight to Vladimir Putin - Washington Post

-- Australia's Turnbull mocks US President Trump in leaked audio - CNN

-- London fire: No more survivors likely, say rescuers - BBC News
+- London fire: A tale of two tower blocks - BBC News

-- US fighter jet deal, ship visit show military links to Qatar - Miami Herald
+- China police blame lone bomber for killing 8 at kindergarten gate - Washington Post

+- ISIS Leader Al-Baghdadi May Have Been Killed, Russia Says - NBCNews.com

 Science News